reTHINK-project/dev-trust-engine/README.md

 - _addToWhiteList_ to add a contact (identified by userID or GUID) to user's white list
 - _addToBlackList_ to add a contact (identified by userID or GUID) to user's black list

-These 3 APIs take as input the GUID of the user whose accont is considered, and the userID of the peer whose trustworthiness is at stake.
+These 3 APIs take 2 parameters as input:
+- the GUID of the user whose accont is considered,
+- the userID of the peer whose trustworthiness is at stake.

 The _getTrustInfo_ API returns: